stefangolas/PyLabRobot_Tutorials_BME590/README.md

 Open a new terminal in VSCode

+Now you can start your virtual environment and run jupyter notebook.
+Open the notebook file from VSCode (File-> Open "PyLabRobot_Tutorials_BME590/...")

 From the VSCode terminal:

-Now you can start your virtual environment and run jupyter notebook Open the notebook file from VSCode (File-> Open "PyLabRobot_Tutorials_BME590/...")

 ```bash
 cd ~